florianeckerstorfer/subfony/README.md

         // Path to the Symfony2 console executable (from the Symfony2 root directory) "subfony_console_bin": "app/console",

+        // Path to the Symfony2 AppKernel.php (used to detect if in Symfony2 project)
+        "subfony_app_kernel": "app/AppKernel.php",

         // Directory in the Symfony2 root directory to store bundles in "subfony_src_dir": "src",